mattbegent/umbraco-accessibility-reporter/README.md

 - Manual test recommendations.
 - Localization - if anyone speaks any languages other than English it would be super to get some help.

+## Umbraco 14+ version

+An Umbraco 14+ version of Accessibility Reporter is currently in PR https://github.com/mattbegent/umbraco-accessibility-reporter/pull/26 and will be released shortly.

 ## Contributors

 - [Matt Begent](https://github.com/mattbegent)